mdmss37/P7_submission/FSND-P4-Design-A-Game/Hangman/README.md

     - Description: Returns the current state of a game.

  - **make_move**
-    - Path: 'game/{urlsafe_game_key}'
+    - Path: 'game/move/{urlsafe_game_key}'
     - Method: PUT
     - Parameters: urlsafe_game_key, guess
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a 'guess' from user and returns updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.

  - **get_scores**